-We estimate that the net proceeds to us from the sale of the securities offered under this prospectus supplement, after deducting the placement agent's fees and our estimated offering expenses, and excluding the proceeds, if any, from exercise of the warrants issued in this offering, will be approximately \$\\\\\\ million, if we sell the maximum number of units.
-Because there is no minimum offering amount required as a condition to closing in this offering, we may sell less than all of the securities offered hereby, which may significantly reduce the amount of proceeds received by us.
+We estimate that the net proceeds to us from the sale of the securities offered under this prospectus supplement, after deducting the underwriting discounts and commissions and our estimated offering expenses, and excluding the proceeds, if any, from exercise of the warrants issued in this offering, will be approximately \$[•] million, or approximately \$[•] million if the underwriters exercise in full the over-allotment option granted by us.

-We currently intend to use the majority of the net proceeds from this offering to fund activities relating to acquiring and developing additional products or product candidates, to continue development of our current lead product candidates, and for general corporate purposes.
-At this time we cannot estimate the allocation of the net proceeds of this offering among these anticipated uses.
-The amounts and timing of expenditures may vary significantly depending on numerous factors, including the net proceeds to us from the sales of the securities offered under this prospectus supplement.
-We reserve the right to change the use of proceeds as a result of certain contingencies, such as those discussed above and any future opportunities to evaluate, negotiate and complete one or more strategic or partnering transactions.
+We currently intend to use the net proceeds from this offering to fund continued development of our current lead product candidates, including activities necessary to initiate and conduct our planned phase 3 clinical studies of ANX-188 and ANX-514, and for general corporate purposes.
+We may also use a portion of the net proceeds to acquire or invest in technologies, product candidates, products and/or businesses that we believe will enhance the value of our company, although we have no current commitments or agreements with respect to any such transactions as of the date of this prospectus supplement.
+At this time, we cannot estimate the allocation of the net proceeds of this offering among our anticipated uses.
+The amounts and timing of expenditures may vary significantly depending on numerous factors, including delays in the commencement or completion of activities necessary to initiate and/or conduct our planned clinical trials, future opportunities to evaluate, negotiate and complete one or more strategic or partnering transactions with respect to our current product candidates and future pipeline expansion opportunities.
+We reserve the right to change the use of proceeds as a result of certain contingencies, such as those discussed above.
 Accordingly, our management will have broad discretion in the application of the net proceeds of this offering.
 Pending use of the net proceeds, we intend to invest the net proceeds in short-term, interest-bearing, investment-grade securities.